-The Oversight Committee has no recommendations for improvement of the program over the next year.
+The Oversight Committee has no explicit recommendations for improvement of the program over the next year, and has concluded that the University has made an ongoing and serious effort to implement improvements.

 To date, the program, with its policies, procedures, and implementation, have resulted in a system that pro-actively identifies and manages potential conflicts of interest.
 Any individual who does not participate with the program is subject to sanctions by the University and may also be subject to additional sanctions by the Office of State Ethics.